Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 Accepting Applicants: Yes

-Application Due Date: 11/14/2022 11:59 PM EST
+Application Due Date: 11/13/2023 11:59 PM EST

 Interviews at this site are:

-Interview notification date: 11/21/2022
+Interview notification date: 11/20/2023

-Tentative interview date: In-person interview: 02DEC22, Virtual interview: 06DEC22
+Tentative interview date: In-person interview: 01DEC23, Virtual interview: 05DEC23

 Interview process description:

-UPDATED 27 July 2022: The Clinical Psychology faculty of Womack Army Medical Center are now accepting applications for our excellent, APA-accredited Internship training program.
+UPDATED 27 July 2023: The Clinical Psychology faculty of Womack Army Medical Center are now accepting applications for our excellent, APA-accredited Internship training program.

 Both Open House Events will include information highlighting the unique training opportunities available at the largest Army installation in the Department of Defense.
 Guest speakers include the Program Directors of both the APA-accredited Internship and Post-Doctoral Residency, current Operational Psychologists, and most importantly -- our Interns and Residents!
 Applicants will have opportunities to chat with current Interns and Residents, and to meet with particular faculty members, as available.
-The in-person Open House will also include a tour of Fort Bragg.

-Following each Open House event, applicants will be interviewed individually by a small panel (2-4 participants) of faculty and adjunct psychologist interviewers from across Fort Bragg.
+Following each Open House event, applicants will be interviewed individually by a small panel (2-4 participants) of faculty and adjunct psychologist interviewers from across Fort Liberty.
 All interviews are 30 minutes long.
 Virtual participants will be sent individual links for interviews as well as for the Open House.

 Virtual interviews will also be offered by request on other dates in December or January for those applicants whose schedules cannot accomodate either of the December events.